Dulwich College International Expands To Bangkok In Partnership With Leading Thai Developer

-(MENAFN- Media OutReach Newswire) BANGKOK THAILAND - Media OutReach Newswire - 30 May 2024 - Leading education group Education in Motion (EiM) marks a significant milestone as it proudly announces its partnership with Sakol Sathapat, a prominent Thailand-based developer, to establish a Dulwich College International School in Bangkok.
-This groundbreaking collaboration, brokered under the auspices of integrated real estate investor Sakol Sathapat, reflects a shared commitment to fostering educational excellence and enriching communities through visionary initiatives.
+BANGKOK THAILAND - media OutReach Newswire - 30 May 2024 - Leading education group Education in Motion (EiM) marks a significant milestone as it proudly announces its partnership with Sakol Sathapat, a prominent Thailand-based developer, to establish a Dulwich College International School in Bangkok.
+This groundbreaking collaboration, brokered under the auspices of integrated Real estate investor Sakol Sathapat, reflects a shared commitment to fostering educational excellence and enriching communities through visionary initiatives.

 The signing ceremony, held on May 9, 2024, solidified the agreement between the two parties who both hold education in the highest regard.
 By bringing together the legacy of Dulwich College International founded by Mr. Fraser White and Ms. Karen Yung for their children, with the development expertise of Sakol Sathapat led by Mrs. Chansamorn Wattanavekin, this partnership embodies a dedication to providing unparalleled educational opportunities while nurturing sustainable growth within the region.